This article aims to provide you with comprehensive information on implementing Users in your Knack app and effectively managing them.

 Once an employee logs in, they will have access to view only the Projects that are connected to their user record.

 Tip: Click here for more on displaying records connected to the logged-in user.

 Accounts User Role

 The Accounts user role table stores all user records.
-So when deleting a user record, the record will need to be deleted from both the user role and the Accounts table.
+When deleting a user record, it is important to remove the record from both the user role and the Accounts table.

 Overwriting Changes made in the Live App or Builder

-At this time it is possible to overwrite changes that other users have made both in the Knack Builder and in the Live App.
-In other words, there is not a way to prevent users from accessing the builder or a record in the live app when it is being edited in another session by another user.
+It is important to note that changes made by other users in the Knack Builder or the Live App can potentially overwrite your own changes.
+In other words, there is currently no way to prevent users from accessing the builder or a record in the live app when it is being edited by another user in a different session.

-• All Knack Builders have one browser window or tab open while working on Data changes in the Builder.
-Otherwise if you, or another shared builder on that app, have an older version of the Data open and save changes there, it can overwrite the updates you just made.
+- It is recommended that you have only one browser window or tab open while making changes to data in the Builder.
+If you or another shared builder on the app have an older version of the data open and save changes there, it can potentially overwrite the updates you have recently made.